MukurtuCMS/mukurtudocs/docs/source/migration/MigrationCredentials.md

 ![migration-credentials-05](../embeds/migration-credentials-05.png)

 Record the following information.
 We recommend copying this into a local text document.
+- Location Files
+  - It will probably be something like "/home/[domain]/public_html/[site]"
+  - This will be used to fill in the document root information.
 - Database Type
+  - It will probably be "mysql".
 - Database Host
+  - It will probably be "localhost".
 - Database Name
+  - It will probably be a randomly generated username.
 - Database Username
+  - It will probably be the same as the database name.
+- Database Password
-- Database Password (you can click on the "show password" button to expose this)
+  - Click on the "show password" button to expose this.
+  - It will be a randomly generated password.

 ![migration-credentials-06](../embeds/migration-credentials-06.png)